netdash/netdash/README.md

   - Databases for both
   - The NetDash instance is configured by default to use the NetBox instance as its backend.

+To change the default settings for the docker-compose setup, create a file in the project root called `.env`.
+This file is used by Docker Compose to populate its environment.
+If values are not defined in this file (or your environment), the `docker-compose.yml` file sets default values that will work out of the box.

 ## Development (Manual)

 1. Clone this repository.